udecode/plate/packages/elements/excalidraw/README.md

 # Plate excalidraw plugin

-This package implements excalidraw plugin for Plate.
+This package implements the excalidraw plugin for Plate.

 ## Documentation